nandakho/tools-of-fantasy/README.md

 This project is still in **development!**
 Tools of Fantasy is a serverless tools built with the Ionic-Angular framework, designed to assist players in the MMO game \"Tower of Fantasy\".
 This project aims to provide various helpful tools to enhance the gaming experience for players.
+Well, mostly useful for those who cares about numbers.

 Currently, the project offers the following tools:
 - **Gear Compare**: This tool can helps players calculate which is the optimal gear for their characters.
 No more confusion to choose which gear gives higher boost to your stats between two gears!
-- **[PLANNED] Crit Calculator**: The Crit Calculator enables players to calculate the critical hit chance of their characters based on their stats and target level.
-It assists in optimizing damage output by providing valuable insights into critical hit mechanics.
+- **Crit Calculator**: The Crit Calculator enables players to calculate the critical hit chance of their characters based on their stats and target level.
+It's finally here!
+You can now calculate how much base critical is "enough" against lower level enemies.
+As a bonus it can also calculate how much base crit is needed to reach a certain crit % that you want.
+- **Suggestion?**: Open an issue for feature request, if it's possible I might add it..

 More tools will be added in future updates to further enhance the functionality and usability of the project.